-The Valentine One radar detector offers a good feature set and unique design that will help you to keep you protected from different types of radar and laser.
-While it does not offer all of the bells and whistles, we would like to see, it will keep you protected.
+The Valentine One radar detector offers a good feature set and unique design that will help you to keep you protected from different types of radar and laser guns.
+While it does not offer all of the bells and whistles we would like to see, it will do its job of keeping you protected.

 Mike Valentine, the designer and engineer behind the Valentine One, knows a little bit about making radar detectors.
 At one time, he was Escort's chief engineer, but he broke off to start his own company because he believed he could build a better radar detector.
 Thus, the Valentine One was introduced to the world in 1992.

 In its 20 year history, Valentine One radar detectors have not changed very much in design.
 The unit is rectangular and made from magnesium metal, which is strong and light and helps to prevent electrical interference from other devices.
 Most are made of durable plastic that weighs very little so they can be easily mounted on your windshield.
 This does not mean that the Valentine One is obsolete.
 Valentine Research goes to great lengths to constantly improve the unit's components to ensure that it remains a top performer.

 The Valentine One radar detector stands out from the crowd by offering front and back protection.
 The product includes two radar detector antennas – one in the front and one in back.
 Most have a single antenna that points toward the front of the car to alert you to potential upcoming threats.
 The addition of a rear-facing antenna can alert you to threats coming up behind you.